NickZaharia308/BitTorrent-Protocol/README.md

 When all clients finish downloading their files, the Tracker sends a message to each client (upload thread) to shutdown, then the tracker itself closes.

-### Feedback

-- It was interesting to write code that runs on three big entities (upload and download threads + tracker) and make them communicate in real time with each other.

-- Homework description and forum answers were very helpful for understading the task.

-- It was easier and faster to check this homework (locally and with docker) which really helped for debugging.

-- A lot of small and hard to detect errors because of how MPI works (its own data types for sending/receiving, tags etc).
-It would be useful to have a small guide (maybe in the laboratory material) about user defined MPI data structures, how to create and how to use them.